kOstovic/CoffeeMachine/README.md

 (port will be customizable in future refactor)

 Postman collection can be used for testing or just go to swagger endpoint in CoffeeMachineRestApiV2.
+Metrics endpoint is exposed on /metrics
+Health endpoint is exposed on /coffeemachine/health Logging level can be set with environment variable "LOG_LEVEL" in runtime

 ## Running CoffeeMachineConsole